 5. Pupford Soft & Chewy Chicken Training Treats

-- Soft and chewy texture: Encourages quick consumption during sessions
+- Soft and chewy texture: Easy for puppies to eat quickly during training

-Compared to other treats, this product prioritizes calorie control and single-protein simplicity.
-The tradeoff is a lack of variety in protein sources and flavors.
+Compared to richer or multi-ingredient treats, this option is focused on calorie control and simplicity.
+The tradeoff is a more basic flavor profile.

 - High protein content